micropython/micropython/docs/library/sys.rst

    A mutable list of directories to search for imported modules.

+   .. admonition:: Difference to CPython
+      :class: attention

+      On MicroPython, an entry with the value ``".frozen"`` will indicate that it should search :term:`frozen modules <frozen module>`.

 .. data:: platform

    The platform that MicroPython is running on.
 For OS/RTOS ports, this is